 As someone who lives just a short 30-minute drive from Paklenica National Park, I’ve had the pleasure of visiting this natural wonderland numerous times.
 And I’m here to tell you, it’s an absolute must-visit destination.

-Fortunately for me, Mrs Chasing the Donkey had pre-arranged a local guide named Zeljko from the Paklenica National Park Service to show me around while she and the baby donkey enjoyed the beach.
+During my initial trip to Paklenica, my wife had arranged for a local guide named Zeljko from the Paklenica National Park Service to show me around.
+Meanwhile, she and the little one enjoyed some relaxing beach time.

 As you enter the park, the walls of rock immediately surround you.
-Paklenica National Park is also favoured by climbers because there are climbs available for all levels of experience.
+Paklenica National Park is also favored by climbers because there are climbs available for all levels of experience.

 When I saw the rock face that is climbed for the event, I was gobsmacked!
 It is scary.
-The record for the climb, which is done in 5 pitches, stands at 15 minutes and 16 seconds won by Croatian Jurica Levatić.
+The record for the climb, which was done in 5 pitches, stands at 15 minutes and 16 seconds, won by Croatian Jurica Levatić in 2014.

 Hiking Paklenica National Park

 Paklenica National Park is a hiker’s paradise.
-With over 150km of trails that take you from rocky canyons to lush green meadows and mountain peaks.
+Over 150km of trails take you from rocky canyons to lush green meadows and mountain peaks.
 Zeljko and I stuck to the novice trail winding our way through Velika Paklenica.

-For those that are more experienced the park offers various shelters and accommodation up in the mountains so it’s possible to hike over a few days and reach mountain peaks such as Sveto Brdo 1753 metres and Vaganski Vrh 1757 metres.
+For those who are more experienced, the park offers various shelters and accommodations up in the mountains, so it’s possible to hike over a few days and reach mountain peaks such as Sveto Brdo, 1753 meters, and Vaganski Vrh, 1757 meters.

-I’m planning to return and take the two hour guided tour along the mountain trail, where I’ll be able to take a look at Manita Peć Cave.
-This cave is 175-meters-long and is divided into two halls filled with gorgeous stalagmites & stalactites.
+I plan to return and take the two-hour guided tour along the mountain trail, where I can look at Manita Peć Cave.
+This cave is 175 meters long and is divided into two halls filled with gorgeous stalagmites & stalactites.